secure-device-onboard/all-in-one-demo/README.md

 - Docker compose 1.21.2
 - Haveged

-# Configuring JAVA execution environment
+# Configuring JAVA Execution Environment

 Appropriate proxy configuration should be updated in **`_JAVA_OPTIONS`** environment variable.
 (Mandatory, if you are working behind a proxy.)